awsdocs/aws-javascript-developer-guide-v2/sns-examples-sending-sms.md

 ## Setting SMS Attributes<a name="sending-sms-setattributes"></a>

 In this example, use a Node\.js module to get the current SMS attributes in Amazon SNS\.
 Create a Node\.js module with the file name `sns_setsmsttype.js`\.
 Configure the SDK as previously shown\.
-Create an object containing the parameters for setting SMS attributes, including the names of the individual attributes you want to set along with the values you want to set for each\.
+Create an object containing the parameters for setting SMS attributes, including the names of the individual attributes to set and the values to set for each\.
 For details on available SMS attributes, see [ SetSMSAttributes](http://docs.aws.amazon.com/sns/latest/api/API_SetSMSAttributes.html) in the Amazon Simple Notification Service API Reference\.

-This example sets the `DefaultSMSType` attribute to `Transactional` which optimizes message delivery to achieve the highest reliability\.
+This example sets the `DefaultSMSType` attribute to `Transactional`, which optimizes message delivery to achieve the highest reliability\.
 Pass the parameters to the `setTopicAttributes` method of the `AWS.SNS` client class\.
 To call the `getSMSAttributes` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.

 ```
 // Load the AWS SDK for Node.js